 You may opt out of receiving promotional information from us and our sharing your contact information with other companies.
 To exercise your choices, call (800) 123-1234 or click on "choice" at ACME.com.

 You may request information on your billing and payment activities.

-For more information about our privacy policy, write to: HOW TO REACH US
+policy, write to: Consumer Department

-Consumer Department

-Acme Company

-11 Main Street

-Anywhere, NY 10100
+Acme Company 11 Main Street Anywhere, NY 10100

 Or go to the privacy statement on our website at acme com